kitchell/Diffusion_Scripts/README.md

       4. click finish
 5. run bet: bet t1_acpc.nii.gz t1_acpc_brain.nii.gz -m -f 0.40

-##4. spli the bvec and bval shells
+##4. split the bvec and bval shells
 1. cd into the main folder: Cadaver_diffusion
 2. edit the shell_splitting_batch script to have the correct subjects (you can do multiple at once)
 3.  run ./shell_splitting_batch